dmx-systems/dmx-linqa/README.md

 #### Logo style

 Linqa's default stlyesheet will resize the logos to a height of 84px (Login and legal pages) resp.
-44px (main UI's top header).
+44px (app header).
 To change this style or to add further style properties to your logo see *Custom CSS* below.

 ### Imprint and privacy policy